-Not Too Harsh, Not Too Soft: The Goldilocks Guide to Parenting
+Not Too Harsh, Not Too Soft: The Goldilocks Guide to Christian Parenting

 When It Comes to Parenting, Goldilocks Was On to Something